 At night, I use the charged power bank to power my kindle, phone, camera and other small devices.

-- Charging of small devices don’t take up as much energy as other large appliances such as TV, dryer, Aircon etc.
+Charging of small devices do not take up as much energy as compared to other large appliances such as TV, dryer, Aircon etc.

-- We bought our solar panel here.
+We bought our solar panel here.
 However, I am not saying that this is the best one out there in the market.
-It is simply the one which my husband bought
+It is simply the one which we bought.

 7. Other environmental tips for an eco-friendly home